LarkspurCA/androidweardocs/explore.rst

 **************************************

-1. On the handheld, open the Android Wear companion app.
+1. On the handheld, open the Wear OS.

-2. Tap the Settings icon.
+2. Scroll down to Settings and select Advanced Settings.
 The Settings dialog is displayed.
+Enable Debugging Over Bluetooth.

 3. Enable Debugging over Bluetooth.
 The following is displayed initially: